transparency-lab/atlas-extractive-industries/_site/README.md

 bundle exec jekyll serve

-copy about.md into new file chart.md, copy d3.js code there``
+copy about.md into new file chart.md, copy d3.js code there

+bundle exec jekyll serve``

 Extra: if you want to move styles or scripts to <head>